 Cover the top of the crock with muslin cloth to keep it clean.
 Fermentation will begin in a day or so.
 Bubbles will form as the cabbage ferments.
 Skim off any scum that forms every day or two.
 After three to four weeks, the bubbles will stop.
 You can remove and eat the sauerkraut.

-Be sure to use canning or pickling salt.
-Canning salt does not contain iodine, which can make canned products mushy and discolored.
+- Be sure to use canning or pickling salt.
+Canning salt does not contain iodine.
+Iodine can make canned products mushy and discolored.

-Take the time to mix your salt thoroughly with the cabbage to ensure uniform distribution.
+- Take the time to mix your salt thoroughly with the cabbage to insure uniform distribution.

-Spoilage is rarely a problem if the cabbage is properly submerged below the brine.
-But discoloration or mold is an indication of a problem.
+- Spoilage is rarely a problem if the cabbage is properly submerged below the brine.
+However, discoloration or mold is an indication of a problem.
 Discard this material.
-The remaining material should be fine.
+The remaining material is fine in our experience.
 (Mold can form on the surface of the brine if you wait too long between skimming.)